fiorix/cat-o-licious/README.md

 # cat-o-licious

 This is a simple cat game written in Go, inspired by [flappy](https://github.com/campoy/flappy/).
-My kids were too excited to see flappy's source code and wanted to design and code their own game, so that's what we did together in a rainy Sunday.
+My kids were too excited to see flappy's source code and wanted to design and code their own game, so that's what we did together on a rainy Sunday.

 The original version uses SDL (like flappy) and works on MacOS, Linux and Windows.